 The better experience your customers have opening their package, the more likely they are to choose your brand again and, most importantly, recommend it to others.

-There are a few things you can do to enhance customer experience though your packaging.
+There are a few things you can do to enhance customer experience through your packaging.
 Below are a few suggestions to get you started.

 A study by Sealed Air has revealed branded packaging increases positive customer feedback by 64%.
 Nevertheless, 38% of parcels assessed in the Macfarlane Packaging unboxing research had no branding on the pack and a staggering 30% didn’t reflect the value of the brand.